Ekalavya: Mahabharata

 Eklavya's story is first narrated in the Adi Parva, the first book of the Mahabharata (c.
 400 BCE - 400 CE).
 He is introduced as a young man and the son of Hiranyadhanus, a king of the Nishada (foresters).
-He approaches Dronacharya—the royal preceptor of the Kurus princes (Pandavas and Kauravas)—to learn archery, but Dronacharya refuses to accept him as a disciple due to his low status as a Nishada as well as his potential to exceed the Kuru princes in archery.
+He approaches Dronacharya—the royal preceptor of the Kuru princes (Pandavas and Kauravas)—to learn archery, but Dronacharya refuses to accept him as a disciple due to his low status as a Nishada as well as his potential to exceed the Kuru princes in archery.
 Determined to learn archery, Ekalavya goes to the nearby forest, creates a clay replica of Dronacharya, and dedicates himself to rigorous self-practice.
 His devotion makes him a highly skilled archer.
 During a hunting expedition, the Pandavas' hunting dog encounters Ekalavya and starts barking.
 Ekalavya shoots seven arrows into the dog’s mouth, keeping it open without harming it.
 The dog returns to Arjuna, who is astonished by the display of skill.
 Upon discovering that Ekalavya considers himself a disciple of Dronacharya, Arjuna feels disappointed and threatened, as Dronacharya has previously declared him to be his best student.
 Arjuna complains to Dronacharya, who approaches Ekalavya.
 Dronacharya, upon meeting Ekalavya, acknowledges his dedication but demands a gurudakshina (teacher’s fee)—his right thumb.
 Ekalavya, out of respect, complies and severs his thumb, which affects his archery skills and ensures Arjuna's superiority.

-The Sabha Parva (second book) narrates that Ekalavya later becomes the king of Nishada and is called as one of the foremost of Kings in the Rajasuya Yajna where he honours Yudhishthira by offering him shoes with respect.
+The Sabha Parva (second book) narrates that Ekalavya later becomes the king of the Nishadas and is considered one of the foremost kings in the Rajasuya Yajna where he honours Yudhishthira by offering him shoes with respect.
 Ekalavya was noted as a powerful archer and warrior.

 In the Udyoga Parva, fifth book of the epic, it is mentioned that Ekalavya was killed by Krishna.